From 9 years old.

 On the occasion of the publication of the book

 Poets wrote in the Warsaw ghetto.
 Until the last moment.
-The texts of Wladyslaw Szlengel (1914-1943), "passed from hand to hand and from mouths to ears."
-At the end of 1942-beginning of 1943, in an effervescence, Szlengel gathers the poems and gives them to the clandestine archives of Emmanuel Ringelblum.
+The texts of Wladyslaw Szlengel (1914-1943), "passed from hand to hand and from mouths to ears".
+In late 1942-early 1943, in an effervescence, Szlengel gathered the poems and gave them to the clandestine archives of Emmanuel Ringelblum.
 He leaves us, he explains, "document poems" that he read to "people who still believed in their survival."

-By the company «Retour d'Ulysse» / Mise en espace:
+By the company "Retour d'Ulysse" / Setting in space:

 Dedications by Jean-Yves Potel and Monika Prochniewicz to the elevator space at the end of the musical reading.